NFOK14016U Brewing 1

 Project work in teams will be made on a topic defined in the beginning of the course.

-to assess malting, brewing and beer processing processes.
+malting, brewing and beer processing processes.

 - Identify and describe the processes in a standard brewery with respect to physical and chemical changes of raw materials, beer processing and normal analytical work to manage the process control.